ahopgood/Vagrant-Puppet/modules/java/README.markdown

 In the `ubuntu.pp` manifest you'll need to add a new mapping to the **versionsToRemove** hash for your new major version, specifying the removal of oracle-java6-jdk, oracle-java7-jdk and oracle-java8-jdk.
 Also add your new version to the hashes for every other version, e.g. oracle-java9-jdk.

 ## ToDo
 * Support for setting the Java Cryptography Extensions (JCE) via a define section.
-* Install defaults via alternatives
+* Install defaults via alternatives - done
 	* Get this working where the alternative is installed but we want a higher priority to override.

 ### CentOS
 * Update CentOS documentation with more information on usage and file naming strategy
-* Multi tenancy
+* Multi tenancy - done
-* Set defaults manually via alternatives
+* Set defaults manually via alternatives - done

 ### Ubuntu
-* Create the ability to set a **default** major version JVM via a parameter
+* Create the ability to set a **default** major version JVM via a parameter - done